nishanthabimanyu/Automation-WorkBook/README.md

 ---

-## 📓 Personal Notebook: The Deep Dives
+## Personal Notebook  : The Deep Dives

 While the categories below contain a library of ready-made workflows, the [Personal Notebook](./Personal_Notebook) is where I document my **complete case studies**.